 In 1935, Matejcek was elected to the Lankin School Board, where he served for sixteen years.
 He also served on the Norton Township Board for twelve years, beginning in 1937.
 In 1938, he unsuccessfully campaigned for a seat in the North Dakota House of Representatives as a member of the Democratic Party.

 In 1939, Matejcek took an active role in the founding of the Lankin Farmers Union Elevator Company and the Lankin Farmers Union Local no. 1237.
 Matejcek was secretary to Local No. 1237 into the 1940s, and one of his tasks was to write "all influential personalities" involved with choosing a location of the processing plant for the Rural Electrification Association.
 In 1945, Matejcek helped found the Rural Fire Department, which served several rural communities surrounding Lankin.
 He acted as secretary of this organization until 1967, when the Rural Fire Protection District was formed.

 Matejcek was also active with St. Joseph's Catholic Church in Lankin, as well as the Knights of Columbus.
-For his long service to the Knights, in 1975 he was awarded the Knight of the Year by the North Dakota State Council of the Knights of Columbus.
-Matejcek was also active in the Walsh County Historical Society, serving as both President and Vice-President.
-He retired from farming in 1976, and helped found the Senior Citizens Club of Lankin in 1977.
+For his long service to the Knights, he was awarded the Knight of the Year by the North Dakota State Council of the Knights of Columbus in 1975.
+Matejcek was also active in the Walsh County Historical Society, serving as president and vice-president.
+He retired from farming in 1976 and helped found the Senior Citizens Club of Lankin in 1977.

 "R.F.
 'Pete' Matejcek Family," in Walsh Heritage, Volume Four: 973-975